-Store the material in a cool, dark, and dry place when not in use.
+Store the material in a cool, dark place when not in use.
 Do not expose to light.
-This product may polymerize upon prolonged exposure to ambient and artificial light, as well as atmospheric moisture.
+This product may polymerize upon prolonged exposure to ambient and artificial light.
 Keep covered when not in use.
-This material has a minimum six-month shelf life from date of shipment, unless otherwise specified, when stored between 1°C [34°F] and 5°C [41°F] in the original, unopened container.
+This material has a minimum six-month shelf life from date of shipment, unless otherwise specified, when stored between 10°C [50°F] and 32°C [90°F] in the original, unopened container.